lnxchk/chefdk-fundamentals/scene_04.md

 -

 Aren't you curious whats inside it?
-Lets take a peek with the help of the `tree` command.
+Lets take a look with the help of the `tree` command.
 If we provide `tree` with a path we will see all the visible files in the specified directory.

-So the chef cookbook generator created an outline of a cookbook with a number of default files and directories.
+So the chef cookbook generator created an outline of a cookbook with a number of default files and folders.
 The first one we'll focus on is the README.

-> People will want to talk about the Berksfile.
-Remember our goal is to add a README and find our way to version control.
-Take it to the parking lot

 -

 All cookbooks that chef will generate for you will include a default README file.
 The extension m-d means that the file is a markdown file.
 Markdown files are text documents that use various punctuation characters to provide formatting.
-It is meant to be easily readable by humans and can be easily be rendered as HTML or other formats.
+It is meant to be easily readable by humans and can be easily be rendered as HTML or other formats by computers.

 -